coduinix/practical-security/md/tools.md

   * Set of endpoints
   * Specific vulnerability
 * Bug bounty
-  * (TODO check item) invite hackers to break your app, pay them when they succeed
+  * invite hackers to break your app, pay them when they succeed
   * broad coverage
 * These are complementary